iz0qwm/ecowitt_http_gateway/README.md

 <b>REQUIREMENTS</B>
 <br>
 The web server must have these possibilities:
-- to create a directory named <b>/data/report</b> (es. /var/www/html/data/report )
+- create a directory named <b>/data/report</b> (es. /var/www/html/data/report )
 - in this directory will be put the <b>index.php</b> file

-So, the web site will look like: http://192.168.1.4/data/report/index.php<br>
+So, the web site will look like: http://192.168.2.185/data/report/index.php<br>
 In the GW1000 configuration it will be necessary writing only the IP address, es.
 192.168.1.4 and specify the update rate.<br>
 <br>
 I recommend having this web server on a raspberry, in the same network of the GW1000, so the script can also be used to store data without losing them in case of Internet connection failure<br>
-When the GW1000 will contact the web site, the index.php will do these functions:
+When the GW1000 will contact the web site, the <i>index.php</i> will do these functions:

 1) creates a .JSON file in /var/log/ecowitt ( overwrited every update, contains only last data )<br>
 2) creates a .CSV file in /var/log/ecowitt ( appended every update, contains all data )<br>